andxbes/Telenorma_AG/README.md

 # Telenorma_AG
 1) Install Docker Desktop https://docs.docker.com/desktop/install/windows-install/
-2) run the command from the root folder of the project  "docker-compose up"
+2) run the command from the root folder of the project  "docker-compose up -d" or "docker compose up"
 3) Wait for database startup and installation
 4) PhpMyAdmin go to http://localhost:88/
 5) you can watch part 1 here http://localhost/